-I have worked out since I was 14, that’s almost 30 years of doing tons of different programs, variations of movements, training tools, and just about everything there is to do with working out.
+I have worked out since I was 14, that’s over 30 years of doing tons of different programs, variations of movements, training tools, and just about everything there is to do with working out.
 Trust me, there have been more mistakes than I can probably even remember, but I try to learn from each and every experience.
 That is why it can be hard to convey to people what we teach in DVRT.
 We don’t teach “sandbags”, I try to bring those 30 years of lessons to you!

 One of the big ones is about re-thinking the most classic of exercises.
 Being 6’4, having a pretty bad spine disease, not being particularly athletically gifted, often made it difficult for me to excel at what some would say are the “basics”.
 In fact, when I recently did a training for an Equinox the manager and I got to talking.
 She was in great shape and I asked her what she liked to do.
 Bodybuilding use to be what she enjoyed doing, during that time she suffered a bad low back injury herself.
 Her biggest concern was that she wouldn’t be able to accomplish her goals because of this injury.

 Specifically, she told me she was worried because she couldn’t back squat anymore.
 It was a good lesson for her to realize that she didn’t have to back squat to build muscle and get strong legs.
 Even cooler was she didn’t jump into machine training like many would probably feel compelled.
 She realized there were many ways to manipulate a movement to stress her body without hurting.